spipu/html2pdf/doc/font.md

 ## Setting the default font

-You can set the default font to use with the method `setDefaultFont`:
+You can set the default font to use with the following method:

 ```php
 $html2pdf->setDefaultFont($default);